Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 If you've witnessed or been subject to behavior from another student that violates Epicodus's Code of Conduct, please inform a staff member.

 We realize that you may experience a situation that makes you feel uncomfortable or unwelcome, but that isn't a clear violation of the Code of Conduct, and that you may not feel comfortable sharing with a staff member.
 In this type of situation, you may fill out our [anonymous complaint form](https://docs.google.com/forms/d/e/1FAIpQLSc6RW9r2A0-UOcSb-k-7nAWDjv0KVwd5gPzFWc9UzLg1irpwQ/viewform).
-Form submissions are sent to the Director of Opertations.
+Form submissions are sent to the Director of Operations.
 This form is anonymous and the information you share cannot be used to take concrete action against a student, such as determining a Code of Conduct violation.
 However, Epicodus staff may use this information to inform the student of the impact of their action and ask them to be mindful of that impact in their future behavior.

 # [Class Structure](#class-structure)